Wesleyan-Media-Project/ad_goal_classifier/README.md

 The output data for the scripts in this repo is in a csv format, with the path to each specific output being specified under output data when the code itself is looked at.
 For example, the output data for /05_binomial_goal_clf_inference_fb_118m.py is stored at 'data/ad_goal_rf_fb_128m.csv.gz'.
 The data for files that begin with 1-2 and those begining with 4+ is stored in the data folder, while that for files begining with 3 is stored in the models folder.

 ## Setup
-This repo contains eight R files and 8 python files that are of interest.
+This repo contains eight R files and eight Python files that are of interest.
 The scripts are numbered in the order in which they should be run.
 Scripts that directly depend on one another are ordered sequentially.
 Scripts with the same number are alternatives, usually they are the same scripts on different data, or with minor variations.
 The outputs of each script are saved, so it is possible to, for example, only run the inference script, since the model files are already present.
 There are also some additional scripts present, which will be discussed in the setup and details sections.

-The outputs of each script are saved, so it is possible to, for example, only run the inference script, since the model files are already present.

 For an example pipeline, training on 2020 Facebook, and then doing inference on 2022 Facebook, see `pipeline_2022.sh`.
 This should take about 20 minutes to run on a laptop.